SpringRoll/SpringRollContainer/README.md

 ```
 As long as the string you pass to the constructor is a valid selector string the plugin will use anything you pass to it.
 The plugins will keep settings in sync across the controls if neccessary as well.
 Sliders will update each other, buttons will set a dataSet attribute or class (see individual plugin sections for the exact attribute), and any other controls will match each other appropriately.

 *Note: at this time there is no support for multiple HTMLElements as parameters.
 If you are passing an HTMLElement as the parameter rather than a selector string you cannot pass multiple controls.
-If you do wish to use multiple controls, simply pass the plugin a selector string instead.
+If you do wish to use multiple controls, pass the plugin a selector string instead.

 ### Play Options
 The `openPath` method of the Container provides a mechanism for providing options directly to the game, called